School Life

 Coach Tim Cooper, the 2012 and 2017 NSCAA Florida High School Coach of the Year, has over 20 years of coaching experience from the youth to the collegiate level.
 He has been the head soccer coach at Berkeley for the past thirteen years, where he has led the Bucs to several district and regional titles and three state finals runner-up trophies.
 In addition, Coach Cooper has worked at Lakeland and Countryside High Schools, St. Leo University, and Florida Southern College, his alma mater.
 Coach Cooper played professionally in England with the Crawley Town FC.
 He spent 10 years coaching at the club level in the Tampa Bay Area.
 In addition to his coaching and playing experience, Coach Cooper has 15 years of experience working youth soccer camps, both at Florida Southern College and the University of South Florida.

-Tara Martz joined Berkeley in 2012 as a Lower Division Physical Education teacher.
+Coach Tara Martz joined Berkeley in 2012 as a Lower Division Physical Education teacher.
 She helped coach the JV and Varsity girls’ basketball teams, the Varsity girl’s lacrosse team, and she has been involved with the middle school girls’ basketball team and track team.
 She has had a passion for sports since she was a young kid.
 Coach Martz grew up in Marietta, GA where she played high school basketball and softball.
 She went on to play Division 1 collegiate basketball at Furman University.
 As a player, she was a four-year starter at point guard and helped lead her team to the Southern Conference Championship earning them a trip to the NCAA tournament.
 In addition to coaching responsibilities, Coach Martz continues to teach Physical Education to grades 1-5 at Berkeley.

-Coach Davidson began participating in Adventure Education activities twenty years ago and loves that it can challenge the most novice climber to the most advanced.
+Coach Sean Davidson began participating in Adventure Education activities twenty years ago and loves that it can challenge the most novice climber to the most advanced.
 Since 2010 he has taught Physical Education and Health at Berkeley.
 He currently is the Adventure Education Coordinator and coaches MD basketball and the UD Sports Performance and Wellness program.

 • Berkeley Boys Baseball Camp with Varsity Head Coach Richie Warren